Alexandra Newton

-Alexandra C. Newton is Distinguished Professor of pharmacology at the University of California, San Diego.
+Alexandra C. Newton is a Canadian and American biochemist.
+She is a Distinguished Professor of pharmacology at the University of California, San Diego.
 Newton runs a multidisciplinary Protein kinase C and Cell signaling biochemistry and cell biology research group in the School of Medicine, investigating molecular mechanisms of signal transduction in the Phospholipase C (PLC) and Phosphoinositide 3-kinase (PI3 kinase, or PI3-K) signaling pathways.
 She has been continuously funded by the US National Institutes of Health since 1988.